- Dictionary of South African English (2014, online)

 Note: Some of these titles have since been updated independently of the DSAE.

-A Dictionary of South African English on Historical Principles Online
+Dictionary of South African English (online)

 Oxford South African Concise Dictionary (2nd ed.)